clebinho1408/novopapsistema/replit.md

   - Fixed Cancel button to properly reset form data and return to step 1
 - ✅ Added new "Supervisor" user role:
   - Created three-tier permission system: Administrator > Supervisor > Collaborator
-  - Supervisors have read-only access to Passo a Passo and Profissionais pages
+  - Supervisors have access to Passo a Passo and Profissionais pages
-  - Supervisors can view all processes (like administrators) but cannot create, edit, or delete
+  - Supervisors can view all processes and create/edit professionals (cannot delete)
-  - UI buttons (New, Edit, Delete) are hidden for supervisors in Professionals page
+  - UI Delete button is hidden for supervisors in Professionals page
-  - Backend enforces administrator-only permissions for POST/PATCH/DELETE operations
+  - Backend enforces administrator-only permissions for DELETE operations
+  - Supervisors can use POST/PATCH endpoints (create and edit)
   - Updated Layout navigation to show appropriate menu items for each role
   - Updated ProtectedRoute to enforce role-based access control
+  - Applied migration 17 to add supervisor role to database schema

 ## Known Issues
 - TypeScript LSP shows type errors in worker/index.ts (Cloudflare types) - these don't affect runtime